Connection

 // Check for any OSC code support

-if (connection.supportsOscCode(OscCode.CLIPBOARD)) {
+if (terminal.supportsOscCode(OscCode.CLIPBOARD)) {

 // Terminal supports clipboard access via OSC 52